tmck2/breakin/README.md

 ##TODO

+- Instructions
-- Intro screen
+- Levels
 - Game over screen
 - High score
-- Paddle collision is a bit weird (e.g. if the ball collides with the side of the paddle, bounces back to the top)
+- Make the view more friendly to browsers other than Chrome and Safari